 Salvaged bricks and original heart pine timbers appear throughout the museum, and the original high ceilings, most of which were kept, allow for optimal temperature regulation and provide a dramatic background for the display and experience of art.

-The landmark rehabilitation of the SCAD Museum of Art, the largest project of its kind in SCAD history, has advanced the university's award-winning legacy of adaptive reuse and urban revitalization.
+The landmark rehabilitation of SCAD MOA, the largest project of its kind in SCAD history, has advanced the university's award-winning legacy of adaptive reuse and urban revitalization.
 The $26 million expansion added 65,000 square feet to the former museum facility, and the building now features many notable design elements including a prominent entrance marked by an 86-foot-high steel and glass lantern; a contradistinctive façade uniting original 19th-century Savannah gray brick with modern composite materials; a manicured courtyard and streetscape; outdoor lecture and performance spaces; and an events terrace and adjoining atrium.
 Inside, the expansion allows the museum to present engaging exhibitions and installations from renowned and emerging artists, as well as showcase works from the university's diverse permanent collection.
 Much of the museum's expansion has focused on art stewardship, as evidenced by dedicated areas for shipment, quarantine, framing and de-framing, and curatorial supply storage.